DS4PS/cpp-527-fall-2020/schedule.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9vRUxbzJZ9Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Using Computing Logic to Build the Game

-The Monty Hall Problem is a great example of a mathematical problem that might be hard to solve using a mathematical proof, but it is fairly easy to solve using simulation.
-Since it is just a game with simple and explicit rules we can build our own virtual version.
+The Monty Hall Problem is a great example of a mathematical problem that might be hard to solve using proofs, but it is fairly easy to solve using simulation.

+Since it is a game with simple and explicit rules we can build our own virtual version.
 Then we can compare how outcomes differ when we deploy the two different strategies for selecting doors.

 In Lab 01 we will use control structures to build a virtual version of the game.
 In Lab 02 we will use simulation to play the game thousands of times so that we can get stable estimates of the payoff of each strategy.

-<a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-527-spr-2020/labs/lab-01-instructions.html">LAB-01 Instructions</a>
+<a class="uk-button uk-button-default" href="../labs/lab-01-instructions.html">LAB-01 Instructions</a>

-## Submit Solutions to Canvas:
+### Submit Solutions to Canvas:

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT LAB</a>